Divorce Me, Darling!: Act I

 In Nice on the French Riviera in the foyer of the Hotel du Paradis greeted by the hotel manager Gaston singing "Here We Are In Nice Again" with an assortment of hotel guests.
 The three naughty wives (Dulcie, Fay, and Nancy) confess to hotel receptionist Hortense that they're on a spree after telling their French husbands that they were going to England to visit their families there.
 Polly, our heroine, arrives without her husband, Sir Tony, who is busy at home handling their estate.
 The three naughty wives reappear with giddy greetings all around.
 Reflecting on their dreary mates who seem more concerned with matters of business than with matters of the heart, they croon "Whatever Happened To Love?"
 Hortense consoles the frustrated wives and cheers them up with the news that tomorrow night an international star, the mysterious Madame K, will appear in un Grand Cabaret.
 The American, Bobby van Husen, enters tipsily from the bar and sings "Someone to Dance With" offering to waltz, fox-trot, tango, or rumba if only he could find a partner.
 Hardly recognizing each other, Bobby and Polly meet and each asks after the other's spouse.
 Bobby says his wife Maisie is supposedly in London seeking a husband for his older sister Hannah.
 Bobby and Polly plan to have dinner together.
 Meanwhile, Mme Dubonnet confides in Hortense that she is the mysterious entertainer Madame K; she also admits she is Polly's stepmother, married to Percy who fled to South America after losing his fortune in the stock-market crash of 1929.
 With the loss of their fortune and his escape to the New World, she was forced to pursue a lowly career in cabaret.
-She wants to keep the awful truth from Polly; she's changed her hair to blonde and her name to Mme K (that should do it!) and expresses her hard, heart-breaking life behind the "glittering facade" of her theatrical calling in her number, "Lights!
+She wants to keep the awful truth from Polly; she's changed her hair to blonde and her name to Mme K and expresses her hard, heart-breaking life behind the "glittering facade" of her theatrical calling in her number, "Lights!
 Music!"